muarshad01/LLM/Notes/lecture01_notes.md

 ***

-## LLM and GenAI
+#### LLM and GenAI
 * We all know that __LLM and GenAI__ are transforming everything around us.
-But many people when they are learning about this field are making __one-common mistake__: they directly-switch to the applications, they directly-run some [Google Colab](https://colab.research.google.com/).
+* But many people when they are learning about this field are making __one-common mistake__: they directly-switch to the applications, they directly-run some [Google Colab](https://colab.research.google.com/) code, etc.

 #### Natural Language Processing (NLP)
 * One of the first __ChatBots__, which humans developed, is called as __ELIZA__. * It's not very good right!